Paul von Hindenburg: Hitler becomes chancellor

-Hindenburg disliked Hitler, but he approved of his efforts to create the volksgemeinschaft.
-For Hindenburg, the "Government of National Concentration" headed by Hitler was the fulfillment of what he had been seeking since 1914, the creation of the volksgemeinschaft.
-Despite the ensuing anti-red hysteria, the Nazis received only 44% of the vote, though with the support of the DNVP they had a majority in the Reichstag.
+Hindenburg disliked Hitler, but he approved of his efforts to create the Volksgemeinschaft.
+For Hindenburg, the "Government of National Concentration" headed by Hitler was the fulfillment of what he had been seeking since 1914, the creation of the Volksgemeinschaft.
+Despite the ensuing anti-red hysteria, in the March 1933 federal election Nazis received only 44% of the vote, though with the support of the DNVP they had a majority in the Reichstag.

 Hitler soon obtained Hindenburg's confidence, promising that after Germany regained full sovereignty, the monarchy would be restored; after a few weeks Hindenburg no longer asked Papen to join their meetings.
 The opening of the new Reichstag was celebrated with a Nazi extravaganza: Hindenburg descended into the crypt of the old garrison church in Potsdam to commune with the spirit of Frederick the Great at his grave, attended by Hitler who saluted the president as "the custodian of the new rise of our people."
 An Enabling Act was prepared that transferred law-making from the Reichstag to the government, even if the new laws violated the constitution.
 With the Communist deputies and many Social Democrats kept out of the chamber (in violation of Articles 36 and 37 of the constitution), the Reichstag passed the act with well more than the needed two-thirds majority, effectively ending the Republic.
 As it turned out, that meeting took place in such an intimidating atmosphere that the Enabling Act would have garnered the required supermajority even with all deputies present and voting.

 During 1933 and 1934, Hitler was very aware that Hindenburg was the only check on his power.
 With the passage of the Enabling Act and the banning of all parties except the Nazis, Hindenburg's power to sack the chancellor was the only means by which Hitler could be legally removed from office.
 Given that Hindenburg was still a popular war hero and a revered figure in the Reichswehr, there was little doubt that the Reichswehr would side with Hindenburg if he ever decided to sack Hitler.
 Thus, as long as Hindenburg was alive, Hitler was always very careful to avoid offending him or the Army.
 Although Hindenburg was in increasingly bad health, the Nazis made sure that whenever Hindenburg did appear in public it was in Hitler's company.
 During these appearances, Hitler always made a point of showing him the utmost respect and deference.